ccwinch/live-streaming-tech-notes/src/problems.md

 Remember the all-important line from "The IT Crowd" TV series: "Have you tried turning it off and back on again?".

-If you get stuck, try asking on the "CCW Stream Team" WhatsApp group or see if there's someone around in church who can help.
+If you get stuck, try asking on the "Streaming" Slack channel or see if there's someone around in church who can help.

 The following problems are organised by problem symptoms, each with possible explanations and fixes.
 If you find a problem not listed here, please tell others about it so it can be added.